Lessons from my Crazy wine adventure

 I started the project to raise the profiles of grape varieties that I love and think deserve a chance to shine in a top-class wine.
 These include Kisi and Khihkvi in Georgia, Muscaris and Souvignier Gris in Austria, Laški rizling and Rumeni Plavec in Slovenia, Pugnitello in Italy, Debine e Zezë and Mavrud in Albania, and Blaufränkisch in Slovenia and Hungary.

-Sparkling wine producers around the world should take a look.
+Sparkling wine producers around the world should take a look at this variety.

 How can I get people excited about a DRV’s eco-friendly credentials?

 I naively thought that I would be able to sell my amber wine from Austria on its benchmark eco-friendly credentials.
-It was sprayed with about 10% of the copper and sulphur of a nearby organic Chardonnay vineyard – and soil analysis revealed no copper toxins in the soil at the end of the season.
+The grapes were only sprayed twice during the challenging growing season of 2022; each pass using only about 10% of the copper and sulphur sprayed on organic Chardonnay grapes in a nearby vineyard.
+Soil analysis at the end of the season revealed no copper toxins in the soil.
 But, during tastings, the focus always shifts to its ‘natural’ and ‘orange’ elements.

 But I love this wine.
 And one influencer described it as the best orange wine she’d ever tasted.
 I’m now trying to push it with the term DRV, believing DRV (short for disease-resistant variety) is a more user-friendly term than PIWI (PilzWiderstandsfähig).
 I know it’s going to be a tough sell, but I still think I can make things happen with this wine.
 Show me one that tastes better and is more sustainably produced.